Azure/azure-iot-sdk-c/doc/Iothub_sdk_options.md

 # IoT Hub C SDK Options

-This document describes how you can set options for the Azure IoT Hub and Device Provisioning Service (DPS) clients.
+This document describes how you can set options for the Azure IoT Hub and Device Provisioning Service (DPS) client connections.

 - [Setting Options Example](#set_option)
 - [General Transport Options](#general_options)